AdnaneBechri/H-N-Cancer-Seg/README.md

 # H-N-Cancer-Seg
-All the code here is based on this Github repositories :
+All the code here is based on these Github repositories :
 - for models based on 3D U-Net :

 https://github.com/UdonDa/3D-UNet-PyTorch